wnd-zermatt/wnd-shell/README.md

 `source <(curl -s https://raw.githubusercontent.com/wnd-zermatt/wnd-shell/refs/heads/main/source.sh)`

 provides the `wnd` command.
-You might want to add it to your `.bashrc`.
+You might want to add this line to your `.bashrc`.